leoherzog/WundergroundStationForwarder/README.md

       - Set the `datasource` to `acurite` on Line 10
       - Set your `acuriteUsername` on Line 15
       - Set your `acuritePassword` on line 16
-      - Set your `acuriteHubName` on line 17
+      - Set your `acuriteHubName` (the user-set name on the internet-connected receiver) on line 17
-      - Set your `acuriteStationName` on line 18
+      - Set your `acuriteStationName` (the user-set name of the outdoor sensor/station) on line 18
     </details>
     <details>
       <summary>Davis Weatherlink</summary>